gazebosim/docs/contributing.md

 Include details about your configuration and environment:

-* **Which version of Ignition are you using?**?
+* **Which version of Gazebo are you using?**?
 * **What's the name and version of the OS you're using**?
-* **Are you running Ignition in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running Gazebo in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Suggesting Enhancements